How To Dry Herbs and Flowers

 • Most of my items take several weeks to completely dry out.

-• After they are completely dry, wrap them in tissue paper and store them in a box to take out as needed for projects.
+• After they are completely dry, wrap them in tissue paper and store them in a box to take out as needed for flower projects.

 2.)
 Use Silica Gel Crystals